This post may contain affiliate links, which helps keep this content free. More information on the Menu

 What is in it ?

-DR MERCOLA can explain much better than I could, he also gives a couple of ideas for homemade recipes.
+DR MERCOLA Goes into depth just the health concerns on these listed ingredients , he also gives a couple of ideas for homemade recipes.

 Since then there is an article on the use of TRICLOSAN which was at one time put into Colgate toothpaste.